ryansenn/torchless/README.md

 # Torchless

-Torchless is a custom-built LLM inference engine written entirely from scratch.
+Torchless is a custom-built LLM inference engine written entirely from scratch (yes, coded and tested entirely by hand).
 It currently runs [Mistral 7B](https://huggingface.co/mistralai/Mistral-7B-v0.1) on CPU for local text completion.

 The goal of this project is to reach maximum inference speed and support the newest [Mistral 3](https://mistral.ai/news/mistral-3) architectures.